McStasMcXtrace/iFit/trunk/README.txt

     >> addpath(genpath('/path/to/iFit'))
     >> doc(iData)

-  hen refer to the Quick Start tutorial (in iFit/Docs/QuickStart.html).
+  Then refer to the Quick Start tutorial (in iFit/Docs/QuickStart.html).

 ** Contacts:
   You can register to the iFit mailing list at <http://mail.mccode.org/cgi-bin/mailman/listinfo/ifit-users>